pakrym/jab/README.md

 # Jab Compile Time Dependency Injection

-**NOTE:** this is an extremely early prototype not intended for any production use.

 Jab provides a [C# Source Generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) based dependency injection container implementation.

 - Fast startup (200x faster than Microsoft.Extensions.DependencyInjection).
 [Details](#Startup-Time).